epfl-ada/ada-2021-project-k-dim/Readme.md

 With the help of a neural network, we can link our D dimensionnal input vector to our C+1 dimensionnal output vector.
 Softmax is used as final activation, after which the output values will model the probability that the quote's speaker belongs to the predicted class.

 #### Train
-Our "pre-processed" data set has a `Qid` colum, D columns for the vectorized quote, C+1 columns for the corresponding one-hot label, and is of length N. Split it randomly into a train and test sets (depending on its size we could think of a validation set), and balance the number of classes (remove several rows of the most popular classes so that the percentage of each class will be approximately the same **Is it necessary ?
-We could use several strategy, look in paper for Quobert**).
+Our "pre-processed" data set has a `Qid` colum, D columns for the vectorized quote, C+1 columns for the corresponding one-hot label, and is of length N. Split it randomly into a train and test sets (depending on its size we could think of a validation set), **fill the balance thonfg**.
 The train data is loaded by batch and cross-entropy loss is chosen (classification) as an optimized function, and will evaluate the model using the test set according to the accuracy metric.

 ### Result
 What a nice model we got !
 We got it because we chosen Qid with sole profession, remeber ?
 At this stage we could see if our model works, or not.
 But let's assume it works.